apache/doris/docs/en/docs/query-acceleration/statistics.md

 - `column_name`: Specifies the target column.
 It must be an existing column in `table_name`, and multiple column names are separated by commas.
 - `sync`: Collect statistics synchronously.
 Returns upon completion.
 If not specified, it executes asynchronously and returns a task ID.
 - `sample percent | rows`: Collect statistics using sampling.
 You can specify either the sampling percentage or the number of sampled rows.
+- `sql`: Collect statistics for external partition column with sql.
+By default, it uses meta data for partition columns, which is faster but may inaccurate for row count and size.
+Using sql could collect the accurate stats.

 ### Automatic Statistics Collection